amortensen/dots-protocol/draft-teague-dots-protocol.md

 : the seqno of the last message received from the client.

 ping:
-: an operator-initiated heartbeat like message which will ellicit a response from the DOTS client.
+: an operator-initiated heartbeat like message which will elicit a response from the DOTS client.
 This may be used to prove bi-directional communications on an ad-hoc basis.